Game susceptibility, Correlation and Payoff capacity as a measure of Cooperative behavior in the thermodynamic limit of

-The mathematical framework for all analytical methods discussed in this paper is based on the $1D$-Ising chain, and this can be extended to the $2D$-Ising model and other exactly solvable models in statistical mechanics.
-One can extend our work to study the Prisoner's dilemma, check the results obtained via NEM, DS, and AS, and compare them with the results of the numerical ABM.
-One can also apply the same game indicators to study cooperative behavior in quantum social dilemmas.
-To conclude, this work highlights the flaws in Adami and Hintze's methodology (see Ref.~\cite{ref5}) by emphasizing the discrepancies between AS and DS methods compared to the correct NEM and ABM approaches.
-In Ref.~\cite{ref5}, the authors constructed the framework of the AS method to maximize the payoffs of all players.
-For the DS method, they adopted a similar approach where the \textit{player of interest} looks for the maximum payoff without considering the neighboring players' decisions.
-Although the DS method gave better results than the AS method for game susceptibility and correlation in Public goods games, the failure of these methods can be seen in the case of average payoff $\langle\Lambda_1 \rangle$ and payoff capacity $\mathbb{S}_g$, respectively.
-We conclude that we should consider individual player's average payoff $\langle \Lambda_1\rangle$ and the payoff capacity $\mathbb{S}_g$ as the best available indicators to study cooperative behavior among players in the thermodynamic limit, and NEM is the sole reliable analytical model that can be used to examine the emergence of cooperation among the players for \textit{one-shot} social dilemmas.
+The mathematical framework for all analytical methods, discussed in this paper, is based on the $1D$-Ising chain, and this can be extended to the $2D$-Ising model and other exactly solvable models in statistical mechanics.
+One can also extend our work to study the Prisoner's dilemma and check the results obtained via NEM, DS as well as AS, and compare them with the results of the numerical ABM.
+One can apply the same game indicators to study cooperative behaviour in quantum social dilemmas too.
+To conclude, this work highlights the flaws in Adami and Hintze's methodology (see, Ref.~\cite{ref5}) by emphasising the discrepancies between AS and DS methods when compared to the correct NEM and ABM approach.
+In Ref.~\cite{ref5}, the authors constructed the framework of AS method with the sole purpose of maximizing the payoffs of all players.
+For DS method, they adopted a similar approach where the \textit{player of interest} looks for the maximum payoff, without taking into consideration the decisions made by the neighbouring players.
+Although DS method gave better results than AS method for game susceptibility and correlation in PGG, the failure of these methods can be seen in the case of average payoff $\langle\Lambda_1 \rangle$ and payoff capacity $\mathbb{S}_g$, respectively.
+Our conclusion is that we should consider individual player's average payoff $\langle \Lambda_1\rangle$ and/or the payoff capacity $\mathbb{S}_g$ as the best available indicators to study cooperative behaviour among players in the thermodynamic limit, and NEM is the sole reliable analytical model that can be used to examine the emergence of cooperation among the players for \textit{one-shot} social dilemmas.